praeclarum/ShaderGraphCoder/README.md

 The `ifGreaterOrEqual` and `ifLess` operators are conditional operators that take a condition, a value if true, and a value if false.
 The `mix` operator is a linear interpolation operator that takes two values and a weight.
 Since runtime conditionals are not supported in RealityKit, the `ifGreaterOrEqual` and `ifLess` operators are the best way to implement runtime logic.

-For more details see [Operations.swift](Sources/ShaderGraphCoder/Operations.swift).
+For more details see [Operations.swift](Sources/ShaderGraphCoder/Operations.swift) and [Operations.g.swift](Sources/ShaderGraphCoder/Operations.g.swift).

 ## Sources